 Best Places To Stay In Eureka Springs

 Stay in a cottage at Beaver Lake Cottages for fantastic views of the lake and fall foliage.
-The cabins are nestled amongst the trees, where you can enjoy morning coffee on the deck or take in the vibrant colors from the two-person jacuzzi tub.
+The cabins are nestled among the trees, where you can enjoy morning coffee on the deck or take in the vibrant colors from the two-person jacuzzi tub.
 There are also several cozy cabins available on Vrbo.

-Or choose from historical lodging options with modern amenities such as the 1886 Crescent Hotel and Spa or the 1905 Basin Park Hotel.
-If you’re planning a longer fall-foliage vacation, check into one of these gorgeous properties as part of an Ozark mountains road trip: Osage Beach to Eureka Springs.
+Or choose from historical lodging options with modern amenities, such as the 1886 Crescent Hotel and Spa or the 1905 Basin Park Hotel.